Physics-50/dev/docs/background.md

 # Background

-You studied the simple pendulum in Physics 24(A), but may need a quick refresher.
+You studied the simple pendulum in Physics 24 or Physics 24A, but you may need a quick refresher.
 We'll go lightly over the theory and then also offer some information about local gravity.

 ## Theory